rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 **Protocols** (under space Methods) > to collect information on all protocols used to extract patients’ samples.
 This is present by default in all openBIS instances.

-Collections:
+COLLECTIONS

-Patients Information (under project Patient Info) > to collect general information on the patients.
+**Patients Information** (under project Patient Info) > to collect general information on the patients.

-Visits Information (under project Patient Info) > to collect information on the patients’ visits.
+**Visits Information** (under project Patient Info) > to collect information on the patients’ visits.

-Patient Samples (under project Patient Sample) > to collect information on the bio samples extracted from the patients.
+**Patient Samples** (under project Patient Sample) > to collect information on the bio samples extracted from the patients.

-Patient Laboratory Tests (under project Patient Laboratory Tests) > to collect information on the patients’ laboratory tests.
+**Patient Laboratory Tests** (under project Patient Laboratory Tests) > to collect information on the patients’ laboratory tests.

-Plasma small RNA sequencing (under project Genomics NGS based) > to collect information on the patients’ bio samples submitted for the NGS sequencing.
+**Plasma small RNA sequencing** (under project Genomics NGS based) > to collect information on the patients’ bio samples submitted for the NGS sequencing.

-Publications Collection (under project Public Repositories) > stores information on the publications related to the research projects run by a medical practitioner published in Zenodo or the ETH Research Collection via openBIS.
+**Publications Collection** (under project Public Repositories) > stores information on the publications related to the research projects run by a medical practitioner published in Zenodo or the ETH Research Collection via openBIS.
 This is present by default in all openBIS instances.

-General Protocols (under project Protocols) > to collect information on the laboratory protocols used to extract patients’ samples.
+**General Protocols** (under project Protocols) > to collect information on the laboratory protocols used to extract patients’ samples.
 This is present by default in all openBIS instances.

-Objects / Samples:
+OBJECTS/SAMPLES

-Patient (under collection Patients Information) > form to store information on a particular patient Patient Visit (under collection Visits Information) > form to store information on a particular visit of the particular patient.
+**Patient** (under collection Patients Information) > form to store information on a particular patient

+**Patient Visit** (under collection Visits Information) > form to store information on a particular visit of the particular patient.

-Biosample (under collection Patient Samples) > form to store information on a particular bio sample extracted from the particular patient during a particular visit
+**Biosample** (under collection Patient Samples) > form to store information on a particular bio sample extracted from the particular patient during a particular visit

-Clinical Test (under collection Patient Laboratory Tests) > form to store information on a particular, clinical test performed on a particular bio sample of the particular patient
+**Clinical Test** (under collection Patient Laboratory Tests) > form to store information on a particular, clinical test performed on a particular bio sample of the particular patient

-General Protocol (under collection General Protocols) > form to store information on a particular protocol used to prepare a particular bio sample of the particular patient.
+**General Protocol** (under collection General Protocols) > form to store information on a particular protocol used to prepare a particular bio sample of the particular patient.
 This is present by default in all openBIS instances.

-Publication (under collection Publication Collection) > form to store information on papers/datasets published via openBIS to Zenodo or the Research Collection.
+**Publication** (under collection Publication Collection) > form to store information on papers/datasets published via openBIS to Zenodo or the Research Collection.
 This is present by default in all openBIS instances.

-Blood Plasma (under collection Plasma small RNA sequencing) > form to store information on a particular NGS sample prepared from the particular bio sample of the particular patient and submitted for NGS sequencing
+**Blood Plasma** (under collection Plasma small RNA sequencing) > form to store information on a particular NGS sample prepared from the particular bio sample of the particular patient and submitted for NGS sequencing

-Data Sets:
+DATA SET

-Raw data (under object Blood Plasma) > to store the FASTQ files of the sequenced bio samples of the particular patient.
+**Raw data** (under object Blood Plasma) > to store the FASTQ files of the sequenced bio samples of the particular patient.